 Long-distance relationships can be emotionally intense.
-Sometimes you’ll miss your partner so much that no amount of video calls and good morning texts feels like it can replace what it’s like to be together.
+Sometimes you’ll miss your partner so much that no amount of virtual dates and good morning texts feels like it can replace what it’s like to be together.
 Other times, you’ll feel so connected that you just can’t put the phone down and go to sleep, even though it’s 2 a.m. and you have a flight at 8:30.

 Either way, it can be easy to forget about the rest of your life and about taking care of yourself.

 Here are six ways to practice self-care when you’re in a long-distance relationship.

 1. Know how to close a conversation

 One of the best milestones of a new relationship is the first time you spend all night awake, talking about life, the universe and your favourite movies.